Subsquares in random Latin rectangles: Introduction

 \section{Introduction}

-Throughout this paper, $n$ will denote a positive integer and all asymptotics are as $n \to \infty$.
+Throughout this paper, $n$ and $k$ will denote positive integers with $k \leq n$ and all asymptotics are as $n \to \infty$, with $k$ some function of $n$.
 All probability distributions will be discrete and uniform, with $\Pr(\cdot)$ denoting probability.

-A \emph{Latin square} $L$ of order $n$ is an $n \times n$ matrix on $n$ symbols, each of which occurs exactly once in each row and column.
+A $k \times n$ \emph{Latin rectangle} $L$ is a $k \times n$ matrix on $n$ symbols, each of which occurs at most once in each row and column.
+If $k=n$ then $L$ is a \emph{Latin square} of order $n$.
 A \emph{subsquare} of $L$ is a submatrix of $L$ which is itself a Latin square.
-Every Latin square of order $n$ has $n^2$ subsquares of order $1$, and a single subsquare of order $n$.
+Every $k \times n$ Latin rectangle has $kn$ subsquares of order $1$, and every Latin square of order $n$ has a single subsquare of order $n$.
 A \emph{proper} subsquare of $L$ is a subsquare which has order in the set $\{2, 3, \ldots, n-1\}$.
-The order of any proper subsquare of $L$ is at most $n/2$.
+The order of any proper subsquare of $L$ is at most $\min\{k, n/2\}$.
 An \emph{intercalate} is a subsquare of order $2$.

-Let $m$ be an integer satisfying $2 \leq m \leq n/2$ and define $\E_m(n)$ to be the expected number of subsquares of order $m$ in a random Latin square of order $n$.
-It is known (see~\tref{t:intercs}) that $\E_2(n) = (1+o(1))n^2/4$.
+Let $m$ be an integer satisfying $2 \leq m \leq n/2$ and define $\E_m(k,n)$ to be the expected number of subsquares of order $m$ in a random $k \times n$ Latin rectangle.
 The main result of this paper is the following theorem.